 The User Guide for Aboriginal and Torres Strait Islander Health was developed for health service organisations implementing the NSQHS Standards.
 The user guide provides practical strategies for implementing the six actions.
 It also provides practical examples from across Australia that demonstrate that these actions can be, and are being, implemented in health service organisations.

 Take own leave

-The Commission has been invited to progress work on Take Own Leave commenced by states and territories.
+The Commission has been invited to progress work on reducing the rate of take own leave by Aboriginal and Torres Strait Islander peoples commenced by states and territories.
 A working group is being established to guide this work.

 The proposal is to develop a practical guide for health service organisations to decrease the rate of Aboriginal and Torres Strait Islander people ‘taking own leave’ when presenting for care.